facundobatista/kilink/README.md

 To get a specific kilink node:

-    - type: POST
+    - type: GET
     - url: /api/1/kilinks/<kid>/<revno>

 To get all the tree of a kilink:

-    - type: POST
+    - type: GET
     - url: /api/1/kilinks/<kid>

+As we don't know if the "get all the tree of a kilink" it's going to be used, it's not implemented yet.
+But will have the previous API ;-)

 How To Try It In Development